Shoko Nakajima

-Shoko Nakajima (中島翔子, Nakajima Shoko) is a Japanese female professional wrestler, who wrestles for Tokyo Joshi Pro-Wrestling (TJPW), where she is a former two-time Princess of Princess Champion and a former two-time inaugural Tokyo Princess Tag Team Champion.
-She also wrestles for Major League Wrestling (MLW), where she is the MLW World Women's Featherweight Champion in her first reign.
+Shoko Nakajima (中島翔子, Nakajima Shōko) is a Japanese female professional wrestler, who wrestles for Tokyo Joshi Pro-Wrestling (TJPW), where she is a former two-time Princess of Princess Champion and a former two-time inaugural Tokyo Princess Tag Team Champion.
+She also wrestles for Major League Wrestling (MLW), where she is a one-time MLW World Women's Featherweight Champion.

 She is also known for her appearances in Chikara, Consejo Mundial de Lucha Libre (CMLL), DDT Pro-Wrestling, All Elite Wrestling (AEW), and Pro Wrestling NOAH.